 The HESC Project will adopt well-developed technology already used around the world, including in Australia.
 It will also bring new technologies to Australia that have been exhaustively tested and successfully demonstrated in other countries, including Japan.

 The pilot phase successfully demonstrated how a fully integrated hydrogen supply chain from source to destination operates.
 After being operational for the pilot phase, which concluded in early 2022, the facilities are now in a care and maintenance phase.

 Loy Yang, Latrobe Valley

-A newly constructed hydrogen production plant located at the AGL Loy Yang Complex in the Latrobe Valley will produce hydrogen gas using technologies adapted specifically for Victorian brown coal.
+A newly constructed hydrogen production plant located at the AGL Loy Yang Complex in the Latrobe Valley produced hydrogen gas using technologies adapted specifically for Latrobe Valley coal and biomass.

 Latrobe Valley to Port of Hastings

-Hydrogen gas will be transported to a liquefaction and loading terminal at the Port of Hastings.
-Conventional high pressure tube trailer trucks will be used in the pilot phase.
+Hydrogen gas was transported to a liquefaction and loading terminal at the Port of Hastings.
+Conventional high pressure tube trailer trucks were used in the pilot phase.
 A pipeline is envisaged for the commercial phase.

 Liquefaction & Loading